thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Certificate Revocation Checks

-Constrained IoT devices often cannot perform OCSP or CRL checks themselves.
-Instead, deployments typically rely on short-lived certificates, certificate management protocols and operator intervention to manage certificate replacement and revocation-related events.
+Constrained IoT devices often lack the resources to perform traditional Certificate Revocation List (CRL) or Online Certificate Status Protocol (OCSP) checks.
+Consistent with the guidance in {{Section 4.4.3 of RFC7925}}, neither OCSP nor CRLs are used by constrained IoT devices during the TLS handshake.

+Instead, IoT deployments generally rely on short-lived end-entity certificates managed via automated onboarding and management protocols (such as Lightweight Machine-to-Machine {{LwM2M-T}} {{LwM2M-C}}).
+Because these protocols can distribute and update certificates on demand, they make real-time revocation checks largely unnecessary.

-The Certificate Revocation Lists (CRLs) distribution points extension has been defined in RFC 5280 to identify how CRL information is obtained.
-The Authority Information Access (AIA) extension indicates where to find additional information about the CA, such as how to access information like the online certificate status service (OCSP) or a CA issuer certificate.
-Therefore, CRL distribution points and AIA for OCSP SHOULD NOT be set in IoT device certificates; if set, they MUST NOT be marked critical.
-AIA MAY be used solely for caIssuer to enable chain fetching by peers that have sufficient resources.
+Since these checks are bypassed, the CRL Distribution Points extension and the Authority Information Access (AIA) extension for OCSP SHOULD NOT be included in IoT device certificates.
+If they are present, they MUST NOT be marked critical.
+However, the AIA extension MAY be used to provide the caIssuer access method, enabling peers with sufficient resources to fetch certificate chains.

-Instead of using CRLs or OCSP this document follows the guidance in
-{{Section 4.4.3 of !RFC7925}}: for certificate revocation, neither OCSP nor CRL are used by constrained IoT devices.
-This text refers to OCSP/CRL checks during the handshake; continuous certificate validity checks are out of scope and left to application policy.

-Device management protocols often include onboarding or bootstrapping support and allow certificates to be distributed and updated on demand.
-An example is the Lightweight Machine-to-Machine (LwM2M) {{LwM2M-T}} {{LwM2M-C}} protocol.
-These protocols enable deployment models that use shorter-lived end entity certificates, making OCSP and CRLs less relevant.

-Certificate updates do not affect existing TLS sessions; re-authentication or session re-establishment is an application policy decision.
-This is particularly important for long-lived TLS connections.
-TLS 1.3 provides client-to-server post-handshake authentication only.
-Mutual authentication via post-handshake messages is available by use of the "Exported Authenticator"
-{{?RFC9261}} but requires the application layer protocol to carry the payloads.
-If continuous validation is required, the application must trigger re-authentication or re-establish a new TLS session; TLS alone does not mandate continuous checks.
+When designing the application layer, developers must account for the fact that updating a certificate does not automatically affect existing, long-lived TLS sessions.
+TLS alone does not mandate continuous validity checks once a connection is established.
+Furthermore, TLS 1.3 natively supports only client-to-server post-handshake authentication.
+Achieving mutual post-handshake authentication requires the "Exported Authenticator" extension
+{{?RFC9261}}, which adds complexity by forcing the application-layer protocol to carry the payload.
+Therefore, if continuous validation is strictly required for a long-lived connection, it is the application's responsibility to enforce this policy by actively triggering re-authentication or tearing down and re-establishing the TLS session.

-Hence, instead of performing certificate revocation checks on the IoT device itself this it is RECOMMENDED to delegate this task to the IoT device operator and to take the necessary action to allow IoT devices to remain operational.
+Ultimately, instead of attempting to perform revocation checks directly on the constrained device, it is RECOMMENDED to delegate this responsibility to the IoT device operator, who can take the necessary administrative actions (such as deploying updated certificates) to keep the network secure and operational.
+While the above recommendation is valid in most cases, it should be considered carefully on a case-by-case basis, taking into account the security risks associated with not re-authenticating peers and the cost/complexity of implementing an application-layer solution.

 ## Root CA Certificate